omerziger/use-file-select/README.md

 * Finally, the "isLoading" variable will be set to false and the objectURL(preview) of the first file will be rendered as requested.

-## Docs

-For you're convenience I made this package fully typed and declarative as much as I can :)
 <br/>
-Detailed documentation is coming soon...

 <!-- LICENSE -->
 ## License